yesbit/smart-contract-audits/README.md

 # smart-contract-audits

+This repo has the following smart contract audits:

+1. Yesbit Oracle

+2. KrawlCat Medianizer

-Yesbit Oracle, KrawlCat Medianizer and PriceFeed smart contract audit
+3. KrawlCat PriceFeed

+Audit is conducted by Solidified (solidified.io)